RecordEvolution/REonboarding/TechStack/README.md

 [Download and HowTo at: https://www.google.com/drive/download/ ](https://www.google.com/drive/download/)

 ### Slack
-Go to the Apple App Store, install the local client to your Mac Book and create your user account. ([More information: ](https://slack.com/intl/de-de/downloads/mac))
+Go to the Apple App Store, install the local client to your Mac Book and create your user account. ([More information on slack.com: ](https://slack.com/intl/de-de/downloads/mac))
 Join our workspace `recordevolution.slack.com` where you should have been added.
 If not reach out to Marko